Onemind-Services-LLC/cloudmydc-docs/docs/application-setting/scaling-and-clustering/File Synchronization in Cluster.md

 At this point, let’s check how the file upload is processed without synchronization.

-1. Access the Wordpress admin panel by adding the _/wp-login.php suffix_ to your environment domain name and **Log In** using credentials you’ve received via email.
+1. Access the WordPress admin panel by adding the _/wp-login.php suffix_ to your environment domain name and **Log In** using credentials you’ve received via email.

 <div style={{
     display:'flex',